Penitent thief: Literature

-In Poul Anderson's Technic History (a science fiction story cycle), Nicholas van Rijn (2376 to c.
-2500), CEO of Solar Spice and Liquors keeps a Martian sandroot statue of Saint Dismas, to whom he frequently burns candles.
-At one point he runs out of candles and stuffs a large number of IOUs under the statue.
-He also comments "...
-Ho!
-Saint Dismas will think he was martyred in a grease fire."
+In Poul Anderson's Technic History, the trader Nicholas van Rijn makes a show of revering Saint Dismas.

 Dismas Hardy is the main protagonist in a series of legal and crime thriller novels by John Lescroart.

-Rob Seabrook's 2021 novel Beneath the Tamarisk Tree, tells the story of St Dismas, imagining his background that led him to the point of crucifixion and what his arrival in heaven may have looked like.

 Music

 The thief features in Christian popular music, as in Christian rock band Third Day's 1995 song "Thief", and the name of the Christian rock band Dizmas.
 The thief is the narrator in Sydney Carter's controversial song "Friday Morning".

 In "Vida Loka, Pt.
 2", the Brazilian rap group Racionais MC's, refer to Dismas as a "first thug life of all time".

-Christian metal band Holyname’s last song on their self titled album is called “St. Dismas” and is about his and Jesus Christ's crucifixions.

-The rapper Ka’s final album prior to his death was titled The Thief Next to Jesus.
+The rapper Ka's final album prior to his death was titled The Thief Next to Jesus.

 Film

 Dismas is prominently mentioned throughout the 1946 film The Hoodlum Saint starring William Powell, Esther Williams and Angela Lansbury.

 In the 1967 romantic comedy caper film Fitzwilly, butler mastermind Claude Fitzwilliam (Dick Van Dyke) and his larcenous staff operate St. Dismas Thrift Shoppe in Philadelphia, a fictional charity where they send and store their stolen loot.

 San Dimas, California and San Dimas High School are featured in the Bill & Ted media franchise.